1st Division (South Vietnam): 1973-4

 In late July 1973 two 3rd Infantry positions west of the Ngoc Ke Trai stream fell to PAVN attack.
 The pressure continued, and the 3rd Infantry gave up four more outposts along the Song Bo river in late August.
 Another series of positions along the Ngoc Ke Trai fell in November as signs of deteriorating morale and weak leadership began to appear in the formerly highly respected division.
 Casualties resulting from the PAVN assaults were light, and the rapid collapse of the defenses could only be attributed to faltering will and uninspired leadership.
-At this time Lt.
-Gen. Lam Quang Thi, I Corps Deputy Commanding General and commander north of the Hải Vân Pass, detached a battalion from the 51st Infantry and returned it to the 1st Division to reinforce the Song Bo defenses.
-The 1st Division Commander, Brig.
-Gen. Le Van Than, further reinforced the 3rd Regiment with a battalion of the 1st Infantry Regiment.
-The line stabilized toward the end of the year, but not until after General Truong had accomplished the removal of General Than and replaced him with Col. Nguyen Van Diem.
-Colonel Diem took command of the division on 31 October but could make no noticeable headway in solving the division's tactical and morale problems.
+At this time Lieutenant general Lâm Quang Thi, I Corps Deputy Commanding General and commander north of the Hải Vân Pass, detached a battalion from the 51st Infantry and returned it to the 1st Division to reinforce the Song Bo defenses.
+The 1st Division Commander, Brigadier general Le Van Than, further reinforced the 3rd Regiment with a battalion of the 1st Infantry Regiment.
+The line stabilized toward the end of the year, but not until after Trưởng had accomplished the removal of Than and replaced him with Colonel Nguyen Van Diem.
+Diem took command of the division on 31 October but could make no noticeable headway in solving the division's tactical and morale problems.
 These were too much the results of conditions beyond the control of the commander: an extended front under continuous enemy pressure, the debilitating effects of cold, wet, typhoon weather; inadequate supply to the forward infantry outposts; and the worsening economic straits in which the soldiers found themselves.

 From 18 July to 7 August 1974 a Regiment of the division fought the Battle of Thượng Đức together with elements of the 3rd Division and a Ranger Group.